SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 You can ask Cato to evaluate a couple of possible laps for an upcoming pitstop, either by using a voice command or the ["RecommendPitstop" controller action](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-strategist).
 You can either ask to simulate a pitstop around a specific lap or you can simply ask for the best option for the next pitstop.
 In this case, the target lap is either taken from an active strategy or, when no such strategy has been created, it is determined depending on the amount of fuel left.

-The Race Strategist will simulate the following laps up until the pitstop lap and will try to optimize for undercut opportunities as well as the traffic density ahead after you re-enter the track.
+The Race Strategist will simulate the laps around the planned or requested pitstop lap (as long there is enough fuel to do it) and will try to optimize for undercut opportunities as well as the traffic density ahead after you re-enter the track.
 When you are satisfied with the prposed lap, Cato can handover the data to the Engineer, who will then prepare the pitstop.

 ### How it works